Creations111/Conveyor-Belt-Fraction-Board-Game/README.md

 - **Conveyor belts:** Rubber with sandpaper-wrapped 3D printed dowels for traction; Velcro ends loop velcro on belt to secure game pieces.
 Dowel stands were designed in two ways
   1. Normal stand: Has enough clearance to connect the dowel extrudes to it
   2. Stands with motor holder: Normal stand function but with a extruded motor holder stand to          keep everything stable
-  3. Rectangular enclosure on the bottom hollowed out with triangular cuts to allow triangular          pieces to be put into the stands without disruptions, allowing for stability as motor moves.
+  3. Rectangular ratchet enclosure on the bottom hollowed out with triangular cuts to allow          triangular pieces to be put into the stands without disruptions, allowing for stability as      motor moves.
 - **Numberpad shells:** 3D printed in two parts (sliding casing) to protect and mount keypads to the enclosure sides.
 - **Game pieces:** Original 3D models + pop0culture characters chosen by the player's interests
 - **Decoration:** Acrylic marker + watercolor meadow theme on top; clay flowers on sides; 3D printed bee/chick figurines; finish-line banner prints.